dvho/InstaShare-mobile-app/README.md

 #### Features
 - iOS/Android Native Mobile App
 - React Native
+- Facial Recognition
-- Robust Camera
+- Manual Camera Features
 - Expo SDK
-- Clone of Instagram
+- Full stack, similar to Instagram
 _________________________

 #### Motivation
 I wanted to build a full stack native app for both iOS and Android.
 React Native is the way to go for this.
 Also wanted to develop a failsafe Expo SDK configuration with Turbo360, which I was able to achieve by locking a specific Turbo360 version in the package.json.
-The goal was to make a full stack Instagram-esque social media app featuring a more robust camera with traditional manual features.
+The goal was to make a full stack Instagram-esque social media app featuring a more robust camera with cutting edge features such as facial recognition as well as traditional features such as manual focus and manual white balance.
 _________________________

 #### Notes